upekshaip/tg-ytdlp-bot/README.md

    <summary>spoiler</summary>

    To use the `/cookies_from_browser` command (which extracts cookies from installed browsers on your server), ensure that the **yt-dlp** binary is set up properly:
-   (Also in that case you must install desktop environment (GUI) and any supported by `yt-dlp` browser by yourself)

    1. **Download `yt-dlp`**
       Visit the [official `yt-dlp` releases page](https://github.com/yt-dlp/yt-dlp/releases) and download the binary for your CPU architecture (e.g., `yt-dlp_x86_64`, `yt-dlp_arm`, etc.).
       Place the binary executable in the `tg-ytdlp-bot` project folder.